8 challenges techs face when doing lash extensions and lifts

-Lashes are big business and will continue to be key revenue earners in 2021 post-coronavirus lockdown.
-As part of our PB Upskills education, we ask the industry's leading names how to achieve perfection in both lash extension and lash lift methods by troubleshooting the key issues lash artists can face.
+Lashes are big business for salons and freelance therapists.
+We ask the industry's leading names how to achieve perfection in both lash extension and lash lift methods by troubleshooting the key issues lash artists can face.

 1. Sticking together